ember-visualization/ember-primer/README.md

 ### `extent`

-The extent helper is used for finding the min and max values of an array of data to be used as the input to the domain of a scale.
+The extent helper is used for finding the min and max values of an array of sorted data to be used as the input to the domain of a scale.

 There are 3 ways to use this addon: